cello-proj/cello/docs/cli/argo-cloudops.md

 Available Commands:
-  completion  generate the autocompletion script for the specified shell diff        Diff a project target using a manifest in git get         Gets status of workflow help        Help about any command list        List workflow executions for a given project and target
+  completion  generate the autocompletion script for the specified shell diff        Diff a project target using a manifest in git exec        Executes an operation on a project target using a manifest in git get         Gets status of workflow help        Help about any command list        List workflow executions for a given project and target